Wednesday, March 31, 2010

 I get down there and she treats me like any other guy, hands me my ticket, gives me some cloth gloves, and I don't even get a chance to look at her cleavage before I'm out the door on the way to Dover as part of the "Large Loss Response Team"

-Get to Dover only to be handed a t shirt (that I wore under a sweater all day) and directions to a place in Hampton.
+Get to Dover only to be handed a t shirt (that I wore under a sweater all day)

 "You're going to Portsmouth," a lady tells me as she hands me the directions.
 Does she know the difference between Portsmouth and Hampton, I wonder?
 You know Dover people...all on Crystal Meth or Morphine pain pills.